Can you look in the mirror and say “I love you” to yourself and genuinely mean it?

 Ditch the misconceptions and make the decision to choose self love.
 You will be much happier that you did.

-If you enjoyed this post please share it with your friends.
-I would love to hear your feedback in the comments section below.
+If you enjoyed this post please share it with your friends via my shiny share buttons.